MegOlson/marlenes_organic_market/README.md

 ## Description

 A web application that allows user to add, update, and delete products and reviews for an online organic market.

 ## Installation and Setup

 * Clone Repository named _marlenes_organic_market_
-* $ cd into the repo and run `$ rails db:setup`
+* $ cd into the repo and run `$ rake db:setup`
-* Use your own personal api-keys file recieved from Firebase.
-* Run the following commands in terminal:
-  * `$ npm install`
-  * `$ bower install`
-  * `$ ng build`
-  * `$ ng serve`

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

-## Code scaffolding

-Run `ng g component component-name` to generate a new component.
-You can also use `ng generate directive/pipe/service/class/module`.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+Run `$ rails s` in terminal and navigate to http://localhost:3000 to open project in the browser.

 ## Known Bugs 🐛🐛🐛